 Laylah shares that students will have approximately twenty library lessons each year.
 If they start falling behind by October, staff will start an intervention programme early, so students don’t fall further behind on their targets.

 Laylah affirms that Star Reading plays a crucial role in the continued reading culture and success throughout the school.
 She refers to the diagnostic report after students have completed one of their termly assessments to analyse whether students are on track to meet their respective targets.
 In addition, Laylah can offer short books for students to quiz on during library lessons if a student has fallen heavily behind.

-There are always students who struggle to engage with reading, claims Laylah, and Accelerated Reader and Star Reading.
-She can analyse why a student is disengaged or struggling with reading.
+There are always students who struggle to engage with reading, claims Laylah.
+With Accelerated Reader and Star Reading, she can analyse why a student is disengaged or struggling with reading.
 Laylah elaborates that the school ensures that all assessment data is scrutinised rigorously, including gauging the change in each student’s ZPD score.
 Laylah regularly observes students who encounter new vocabulary that they don’t understand.
 Often they will not attempt to look up the word to understand the pronunciation or definition of it.
-Vocabulary knowledge is one of the main issues that Laylah wants to tackle in September.
+Vocabulary knowledge is one of the main issues that Layla wants to tackle in September.
 She feels this is a primary contributing factor as to why some students do not see growth.

 Encouraging students to go above and beyond their potential